 We are very pleased to report that all of our DRS strategies returned within the target return band in 2016 and we will aim for similar results in 2017, no matter what the markets do.

 The Bottom Line

-Chasing performance and investing based on predictions or experts almost always ends badly.
-You’ll be happier in the long run protecting against large losses, seeking to limit volatility, and avoiding uncertain outcomes, biases, and predictions.
+Chasing performance and investing based on predictions by experts almost always ends badly.
+In the long run, you’ll be happier protecting against large losses, seeking to limit volatility, and avoiding uncertain outcomes, biases, and predictions.

 About the author: Micah Wakefield, CAIA®, Director of Research and Product Development, is a part of the investment management team at Swan and focuses on research and analysis, strategic planning, and product development.
 Prior to joining Swan, Micah was the Director of Operations and Trading at an investment advisory firm.